mauriciocramos/HAR-ADL/README.md

 `subject_test.txt` contains the identifiers of the subjects who carried out the trainning activities of the experiment.
 Each row identifies the subject who performed the activity for each window sample.

-The script uncompress the zip file `Dataset.zip` into the the folder `UCI HAR Dataset` of the working directory only once, unless you delete this folder letting the script uncompress the zip file again:
+The script uncompress the zip file `Dataset.zip` into the the folder `UCI HAR Dataset` of the working directory only once, unless you delete this folder, letting the script uncompress the zip file again:

 ``` r
 if(!dir.exists("UCI HAR Dataset")) { unzip(destfile, setTimes = TRUE) }